This article may contain links from our affiliate partners. Please read how we make money!

 9. Mangalorean Prawn Curry

 This Mangalore shrimp or prawn curry is made with a coconut base.
 It is deliciously spicy and goes very well with boiled rice.
-Perfect for tropical lunch or dinner meal prep.
+Perfect for tropical lunch or dinner.

 10. Spicy Indian Pan-Fried Salmon

 This spicy Indian pan-fried salmon is quick and easy to make, spicy, and ridiculously tasty!
-It’s loaded with flavor and great for weeknight dinners and meal prep!
+It’s loaded with flavor and great for weeknight dinners!
 This is a unique take for a pescatarian meal prep idea!

 11. Keto Coconut Chicken Curry